503 Designing a Choose-Your-Own Adventure Video Course

 - How to implement immediate feedback to user responses

 - How to create multiple experiences with the same course, while arriving at the desired objective for each user

 Lucidchart, Articulate Storyline

 Chris Perez, senior eLearning developer, got involved in education/training development with Hitachi Vantara in 2002.
-Chris focuses on web-based training development, video production, graphic design, HTML development, learning technology consultation, and bad conference call jokes.
+Chris focuses on web-based training development, video production, graphic design, HTML development, and learning technology consultation.

 Aly Gillen began her career at Hitachi Vantara as a technical writer.
 This unrooted a deep interest in making training exciting and engaging and led to her growth as an education developer.
 She holds a BA in English and has written over half a dozen novels.